vnavarro/vnavarro.github.io/about.markdown

 ### Professional profile

 * Bachelor in Computer Science and specialized in Games: Production and Development.
+* Currently studying Software Architecture, Data Science and Cybersecurity at PUC.
-* Reached my dream job of working with games at SYBO Games in Denmark.
+* Had the pleasure to work at SYBO Games with SubwaySurfers and BRIM in Denmark.
-* Worked doing los of apps for both iOS and Android.
+* Had the pleasure to work at Wildlife Studios with coloring apps here in Brazil.
+* Have been working with native iOS and Android apps for a while now, including but not restricted to Pinterest, Starbucks, Shipsticks, FIO.NET, Casas Bahia, Extra, PontoFrio, Pão de Açúcar, Veja.com.
 * I have been interviewed for Forbes, check [here](https://forbes.com.br/forbes-tech/especial-inovadores-negros/2020/08/especial-inovadores-negros-9-brasileiros-que-estao-apostando-na-educacao-financeira-e-no-credito-como-arma-de-ascensao-social/#foto9)
-* Already taught iOS and other workshops, also was a teacher of game engine and mobile games disciplines in the same university course that I specialized into.
+* Already taught iOS and other programming workshops, also was a teacher of game engine and mobile games disciplines in the same university course that I specialized into at Centro Universitário Senac.
 * Me and Rogério Rennó Cavalcanti won 1st prize with best game in Firefox OS Hackathon.

 ### Contact